maks-akymenko/frontender-blog/content/blog/dragging-and-dropping-in-react/index.md

 ---
 title: Draggin' & Droppin' in React!
 date: "2019-08-22T12:00:00.121Z"
-description: Building simple drag-n-drop app with React
+description: Tutorial about building an application with drag-n-drop functionality using `react-sortable-hoc` library
 ---

 # Draggin’ and Droppin’ in React